 The Associate works in the company as a member of staff, keeping to company hours and regulations.
 The project can also draw on University resources, including expertise from other departments, equipment and facilities and our extensive library and online databases.

 The type of project suitable for a KTP is:

 Projects such as new product development, establishment of new operational processes, or development of new client services may be suitable for this type of assistance.

 The steering group for a project can agree changes in objectives, provided that the main context of the project remains the same.

 We endeavour to take the burden of administrative work for the project, so that all you have to do is jointly oversee the graduate with the support of the academic supervisor.

-A member of the Kingston University Business and Enterprise team, working alongside an appropriately qualified academic, will help you develop a project proposal which sets out clear aims, objectives and outcomes.
+A member of the Kingston University Partnerships and Business Engagement team, working alongside an appropriately qualified academic, will help you develop a project proposal which sets out clear aims, objectives and outcomes.
 KTPs may not be appropriate for small or start-up organisations if they do not have the resources to provide active management and financial support for the project.